signalfx/integrations/heroku/README.md

 Based on the information you want to collect, there are two ways to integrate with SignalFx.
 Review the appropriate option.

   * **To collect and send default Heroku metrics**, see <a href="#option1">Option 1: Collect default metrics with the Heroku SignalFx Collector</a>.
-  * **To collect and send properties from heroku-metadata**, as well as configure other smart agent monitors, see Option 2: Collect heroku-metadata with the SignalFx Smart Agent Heroku Buildpack.
+  * **To collect and send properties from heroku-metadata**, as well as configure other smart agent monitors, see <a href="#option2">Option 2: Collect heroku-metadata metrics with the SignalFx Smart Agent Heroku Buildpack</a>.

 ***